United States

 The Coat

 The coat is the Balinese’s defining visual feature and the single most important way it differs from the Siamese.
-It is medium-long, extremely fine, and remarkably silky — some owners describe the texture as almost liquid.
+It is medium-long, fine, and silky — some owners describe the texture as almost liquid.
 Crucially, the Balinese has only a single coat.
 There is no dense undercoat, which means the fur lies close to the body and does not give the cat a fluffy, rounded appearance.
-Instead, the coat follows the lines of the body, emphasizing the breed’s elegant proportions.
+Instead, the coat follows the lines of the body, emphasizing the breed’s proportions.

 The coat forms a ruff around the neck and chest, and reaches its most dramatic expression on the tail, which carries a full, flowing plume of longer fur that fans out behind the cat as it moves.
-It is this plumed tail that first catches the eye.

 Colors and Patterns